 On my way to work that morning, I realized that Bianca was actually writing her book of life.
 A journal.
 A witness of her own experiences.
 And then I realized we’re all doing that.
 And, to my huge surprise, I realized we’re all doing it the same way Bianca did: in our own, private language.

 Nobody really understands our own book of life.
 We have goals, objectives, paths but we’re the only ones knowing their real meaning.
 We write our book of life in some kind of gibberish.
 I may say something like:

 but you may understand something completely different.
 For you, running a marathon could be something very different than it is for me.
 Our lives are incredibly specific because we use a custom-made, private language.
 And that makes us really lonely people, no matter how much we interact on a formal level.

 Bianca’s book of life become alive the moment I started to connect with her.
 The moment I was interested enough to find out more, her book of life become intelligible for me.
 Until that, it was just random letters, nothing more.

 How’s your book of life?
 Do you take the time to connect with people around you and let them know what you meant when you said that thing?
 What you meant when you made that commitment?
 What you meant when you made that present?
 Or do you just write gibberish and assume that everybody understands you?

 How many times the pages from your book of life have been torn away because nobody really understands them?
 How many times you ignored messages from other books of life, just because you assumed the message must be written in the same language you understand?
 How many times you ignored other books of life because you didn’t take the time to sit down, talk and connect with the other person?
 How many seconds of happiness you lost by that?
 How many hours of joy?
 How many years of fulfilling life?

 Do you really take the time to make your book of life available to your closest ones?

-Or are you just drifting away, mumbling a completely unintelligible mumbo-jumbo expecting anyone to fulfill your deepest desires?
+Or are you just drifting away, scribbling a completely unintelligible mumbo-jumbo, while still expecting everybody to understand your deepest desires?